uktrade/market-access-public-frontend/tests_e2e/README.md

 ## Running E2E Tests
 Please note that any host which is running the tests against an environment that is on VPN, will need to be connected to the same VPN as well.

-To run the tests:
+To run the tests do:
+1. ensure the app on http://localhost:9980/ is available
+Note: you may want to run the tests against another instance, in that case adjust the `BASE_URL` in `./tests_e2e/settings.py`
-1. activate the virtual environment
+2. activate the virtual environment
-2. `cd tests_e2e` then run `pytest`
+3. from project root `cd tests_e2e` then run `pytest`